-I'm an Assistant Professor of Philosophy at Northern Arizona University.
+I'm an Associate Professor of Philosophy at Northern Arizona University.
 I received my PhD from Cornell University in 2013.
 In spring 2018, I was an invited professor at the University of Geneva in Switzerland.

 My research focuses mainly on perception and emotion.
 I often discuss and aim to clarify the philosophical significance of probabilistic models of mental processes.

 I'm also Director of Philosophy in the Public Interest, a program at NAU that creates forums for philosophers to engage in discussion with wider communities on topics of mutual concern.

 University of Barcelona.
 June 2022

 Attentional moral perception (with Preston Werner)